 Tips for Fostering Your Entrepreneurial Spirit

 Entrepreneurial spirits need nurturing.
 If they aren’t developed and grown, they will function as a drain.
 Working toward your passion and fulfilling your mission requires leadership skills.
 If you don’t know how to properly lead yourself and your employees, you’ll quickly find your business, health, and well-being suffering.
 To avoid these problems, implement the tips below.
-They will help you foster and grow the entrepreneurial mindset you need to fully step into your calling.
+They will help you foster and grow the entrepreneurial mindset and characteristics you need to fully step into your calling.

 Tip 1: Chase Purpose Over Profits